renorris/mssqldocker/README.md

 -p 1433:1433 \
 ghcr.io/rnorris/mssqldocker:latest
 ```
 - Ensure the `SA_PASSWORD` and `MSSQL_PASSWORD` are at least 8 characters long, containing uppercase, lowercase, digits, and symbols.
+This requirement is enforced by MSSQL.

 ### Connecting to the Database
 To connect to the SQL Server instance running in the container: